5 Step-Lazy Investors Asset Allocation Guide

 This wealth tip requires no budgeting or planning.
 It’s actually a total retirement planning approach without having to create a budget.
 You don’t need a budget if you follow Step 1-Lazy Asset Allocation, inspired by Jane Bryant Quinn.

-Set up an automatic transfer directly from your paycheck (or bank account) into a savings/investing account.
+Set up an automatic transfer directly from your paycheck (or bank account) into an investing account.
+It could be a workplace 401(k), IRA, investment brokerage account or all three.
 This ensures your financial future is secure (unless you subsequently withdraw the money).
 You don’t see the money in your checking or savings account, so you don’t spend it.
 It is growing for your retirement and other far off goals.

 Here’s the budgeting part-you can spend whatever is left your account, knowing that your future is secure.
 No budget is necessary.
 When your spending money is gone, that’s it, you are done spending.